JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 ## Introduction
 The TSC is the finest grained, widest, and most convenient timer device to access. [(1)](https://www.opendata.uni-halle.de/bitstream/1981185920/12429/1/Fedotova_Irina_01.pdf)

-After having trouble for more than a decade after the introduction of the **TSC** on *PENTIUM(tm)* processor in 1993, using the TSC as a high resolution clock that could be used in BIOS and operating systems for calendar and timing tasks, those issues were suddenly gone when **TSC** became **invariant**, that means that for all P-states **TSC** is running at the same **nominal frequency**.
+After having trouble for more than a decade after the introduction of the **TSC** on **PENTIUM** processor in 1993, that prevents from using the **TSC** as a high resolution clock in BIOS and operating systems for calendar and timing tasks, those issues were suddenly gone when **TSC** became **invariant**, that means that for all P-states **TSC** is running at the same **nominal frequency**.